Vintage tips: Smart ways to outfit the kitchen (1910)

 Built-in kitchen cabinet

-Utilizing wall space to take advantage for storage of supplies.
+Utilizing wall space to take advantage for the storage of supplies.
 Bread box with board and knife above it.

 Convenient country kitchenette